 1. Chase Freedom Unlimited®

-, you can qualify for 0% APR for 15 months, giving you time to pay off your purchase without worrying about interest fees.
+credit card, you can qualify for 0% intro APR for 15 months from accounting opening on new purchases and balance transfers, giving you time to pay off your purchase without worrying about interest fees.
+After that, a variable APR of 16.74% - 25.49% applies.
 Plus, you never have to worry about an annual fee with this cash back rewards favorite.

-Plus, you can earn 1.5% cash back on all purchases, so you can even get money back after paying for your medical procedures.
+You can also earn a $150 bonus after you spend $500 on purchases in your first 3 months from account opening.
+Along with this bonus, earn 1.5% cash back on all purchases, so you can even get money back after paying for your medical procedures.
 Cash Back rewards do not expire as long as your account is open.

 2. Capital One® Quicksilver® Cash Rewards Credit Card